njange/Terraform/README.md

 Example of terraform.tfvars:

-hcl
-Copy code
+Terraform
 vpc_name       = "production-vpc"
 cidr_block     = "10.0.0.0/16"
 region         = "us-east-1"
+Use code with caution.

 Plan the Configuration

 Run the following command to preview the changes that Terraform will make:

-bash
-Copy code
+Bash
 terraform plan
+Use code with caution.

 Apply the Configuration

 Apply the Terraform configuration to create the VPC:

-bash
-Copy code
+Bash
 terraform apply
+Use code with caution.

 Review the proposed changes and type yes to confirm.